QBDev0ps/DevOps-Cloud-projects/Project18.md

 Another useful option that is supported by S3 backend is [State Locking](https://www.terraform.io/docs/language/state/locking.html) - it is used to lock our current state for all operations that could write and change the state.
 This prevents others from acquiring the lock and potentially corrupting our state.
 State Locking feature for S3 backend is optional and requires another AWS service - [DynamoDB](https://aws.amazon.com/dynamodb/).

-To proceed, we shall need to re-initialize Terraform to use S3 backend and to this, we will be carrying out the following:
+To proceed, we shall need to re-initialize Terraform to use S3 backend and to do this, we will be carrying out the following:

 - Add S3 and DynamoDB resource blocks before deleting the local state file